Glove prints

 Glove prints, also sometimes described as gloveprints or glove marks, are latent, fingerprint-like impressions that are transferred to a surface or object by an individual who is wearing gloves.

-Many criminals often wear gloves to avoid leaving fingerprints, which makes the crime investigation more difficult.
+Criminals often wear gloves to avoid leaving fingerprints, which makes the investigation of crimes more difficult.
 Although the gloves act as a protective covering for the wearer's prints, the gloves themselves can leave prints that are sometimes unique like human fingerprints, thus betraying the wearer.
 After collecting glove prints, law enforcement can then match them to gloves that they have collected as evidence as well as glove prints retrieved from other crime scenes.